Moses Adome

 Moses Bildad Adome (born 28 December 1983) is a Ugandan administrator and politician.
+Moses Adome Bildad attended Gulu University.
 He is the elected Member of Parliament for Jie County, Kotido District, and a representative for NRM, the ruling political party in Uganda.
 He is a member of the NRM Parliamentary Caucus and serves on the Committee on Health in the 10th Parliament of Uganda.
 Also, he is the founding chairperson of the USAID funded Warrior Squad Foundation (WSF), based in Karamoja Sub-region.

+Adoma's political influence has waned out recently, particularly after voting against the age limit removal bill during his term as MP.
+In May 2025, he was defeated by Peter Lonya in a rerun election for the NRM Kotido District party chairperson position.